TamShep/sharexserver_old/README.md

 Lightweight upload server for the ShareX client (https://getsharex.com/).

 # Description
 This application can be used as a standalone server side endpoint for your ShareX client.
 It is written in Go and designed to be lightweight and easy to understand.
-If you are a Golang developer you can also use this project as your dependency and use the code inside your own project.
+If you are a Golang developer, you can also use this project as your dependency and use the code in your own project.

 # Installation
 ## Getting the binaries
 In order to install the ShareX server you have to get the binaries.
 There two possible methods of getting them:
 - download a release file from the [GitHub releases page](https://github.com/mmichaelb/sharexserver/releases)
-- compile the source manually on your own (see [Compilation](https://github.com/mmichaelb/sharexserver#compilation)
+- compile the source manually on your own (see [Compilation](https://github.com/mmichaelb/sharexserver#compilation))
 ## Download default configuration files
-In order to adjust values of the application's runtime, you should download the default configs to get an orientation.
-The downloads can be found in the [configs directory](https://github.com/mmichaelb/sharexserver/tree/master/configs).
+In order to adjust values of the application's runtime, you should download the default configurations to get an orientation.
+The downloads can be found in the [config directory](https://github.com/mmichaelb/sharexserver/tree/master/configs).
 After downloading the configuration you should rename it and adjust the values according to the [TOML conventions](https://github.com/toml-lang/toml).
 ## Running the application
 At the moment the only parameter which the application accepts on startup is -config - you can specify the path to your configuration file.
 If you do not specify one, the default path (`./config`) is used.
 An example of running the application would be:
 ```bash
 ./your-executable -config=./my-custom-config.toml
 ```
 Have fun and feel free to open up an issue if you have a problem with running your application.
-In the future I hope that I can provide an auto-installation script or provide a custom Docker image.
+In the future, I hope that I can provide an auto-installation script or provide a custom Docker image.

 # Compilation
 The compilation of this code was successful with Go 1.8 and 1.9 - newer versions should normally work as well.